Skip to main content

 Start by building the decision around your real trip, not a generic roundup.

-Map the trip and device stack.
+1. Map the trip and device stack.
 Write down every stop on your route and every device you cannot afford to lose during work.
-For each device, capture the exact documentation you plan to rely on and placeholders for unresolved details: [critical compatibility details], [product limitations], [open questions].
+For each device, capture the exact documentation you plan to rely on and leave compatibility details, product limitations, and open questions Unknown until they are verified against the current model, destination, device label, and source records.
 The point is discipline.
 You are matching gear to a real trip, not to a generic roundup.

 If rankings or roundup pages conflict, treat that as unresolved input, not a decision signal.
 Use this locked setup to judge buying criteria so you can compare candidates without redoing the whole check.